 Japanese Food Etiquette

-Not only do you eat and drink to your hearts content, a tour like this also teaches you about restaurant culture and etiquette tips.
+Not only do you eat and drink to your heart’s content, but a tour like this also teaches you about restaurant culture and etiquette tips.
 Here were some of my favorites:

 - You’ll find Noren, traditional fabric dividers hung in doorways.
 They usually have one or more vertical slits cut from the bottom to nearly the top of the fabric, allowing for easier passage or viewing.
 They are normally found above the doors of all of the stores in Japan.
 First, the Noren in the doorway indicates that the building is a shop.
 Sometimes that alone is really hard to decipher!
 When the Noren is out, then you also know that it’s open and you are welcome to go inside.

 - Waygu means Japanese beef in general.
 ‘Wa’ means Japan and ‘gu’ means cow.
 We also learned that real Kobe beef has to be certified and only 10 restaurants in the US are allowed to sell it.
 So if you order Wagu – it simply means Japanese beef, it is not synonymous with Kobe beef!